Your Payment and Performance Bond Broker

-- bonding cost – the bonding cost of a job is based on the type of bond being written.
+- bonding cost – This is based on the type of bond being written.
 So, the job is the largest factor.
 Additional factors are the perceived risk of the contractor that is asking to be bonded.

-- bond of indemnity – a bond of indemnity is one where an entity is required to provide the bond.
+- bond of indemnity – This is one where an entity is required to provide the bond.
 However, the bond can be called at any time, which makes it very difficult to get.

-- insurance guarantee – an insurance guarantee is sometimes called a performance bond.
+- insurance guarantee – This is sometimes called a performance bond.
 The insurance guarantee can also refer to the fact that the insurance is a “wrap” around a specific transaction or job.
 There are also instances where someone could get an insurance wrap, but could also get a performance bond to replace that wrapper.

-- cost of bond – the cost of a bond is depending on the type of bond that is being acquired.
+- cost of bond – This is depending on the type of bond that is being acquired.
 For most P&P bonds, the bond cost is around 3% for bonds up to $400,000.
 Above that, the bond percentage tends to decrease as the contract amount increases.